sympy/sympy/doc/src/modules/physics/mechanics/autolev_parser.rst

 The sections below shall discuss details of the parser like usage, gotchas, issues and future improvements.
-For a detailed comparison of Autolev and SymPy/PyDy you might want to look at the :ref:`PyDy for Autolev Users guide <pydy_for_autolev_users>`.
+For a detailed comparison of Autolev and SymPy Mechanics you might want to look at the :ref:`SymPy Mechanics for Autolev Users guide <sympy_mechanics_for_autolev_users>`.

 .. _usage: